 Swimsuit Shopping Tip#2 – If you are not so well endowed – like me – then look for suits with ruching in the bra area.
 They tend to be more forgiving.

 You may be looking for a suit that helps conceal a tummy, skims the thigh area or provides a little more modesty.
 Then again, you may be more concerned about performance, hoping for a suit that stays put while you swim laps or water ski.
 I’m going to try to provide some options that will suit in all of those areas, but ultimately only you can decide on the specifications you’re looking for and ensure that the suits you order have them.
-Hopefully today’s swimsuit guide will get your list started.
+Hopefully today’s swimsuit guide will help you see what’s available.

 So I suggest making a quick cheat sheet with the must-haves on your list.
 Include the type of bra features you want, the leg opening criteria, whether or not you want tummy control and even on and off ease requirements.
 For instance, I’ve decided to forgo the tummy control panel.
 They are so restricting that they make getting the suit on and off almost unbearable to me.
 I’m just so over struggling to get a swimsuit on and off and would much rather be a little more comfortable rather than trying to conceal the little bit of a tummy I might have after eating a heavy meal.
 But you need to decide what you need in a suit and be ready to shop with that list in hand.